AndrewChan168/real-estate-marketplace/README.md

 # Udacity Decentralised Real Estate Marketplace
 In this project, I build a decentralized housing product basing on Ethereum.
-The Dapp fulfills ERC721 token standard.
+The Dapp fulfills ERC721 token standard and implemented with Zero-Knowledge proofs (zkSnarks project).

 ***
 # Libraries used in this project